Listed prices DO

-The Heddon's Story Handbook of Proprietary Medicines by James Seeley White.
+The Hedden's Story Handbook of Proprietary Medicines by James Seeley White.
 Copyright 1974, softbound (all were to my knowledge), 95 pages, with a nice glossy photographic cover.
-This is a fascinating book based on the contents of an old drugstore in Portland, OR.
-The research of the bottles (all photographed) included is excellent making this book of broader appeal than one would think.
+This is a fascinating book based on the contents of an old drugstore in Scottsburg, Oregon which is on the main stem of the Umpqua River in the Coast Range (on Highway 38).
+The research of the bottles (all photographed) included is excellent, making this book of broader appeal than one would think.
 Condition is essentially perfect (very fine+) with little to no soiling or other problems; tight and sound. $20.00 postpaid*

 The Bottles, Breweriana, and Advertising Jugs of Minnesota 1850-1920 - Volume 2: Whiskey, Druggist, Medicine.
 Editor & co-author Ron Feldhaus.
 First edition 1987 (#131 of 1000), softbound, larger format 11" by 8 1/2", 200 pages, signed by the author on the title page.
 This is Vol. 2 of a classic two volume work on the bottles of Minnesota.
 This is also one of those collector based books that is exceptional in providing excellent regional history as well as hundreds of photographs/illustrations of the bottles and lots of related items.
 Condition is very good with just some cover/page edge wear, almost invisible soiling, and a couple notations of value lightly penned in on one page - otherwise the book is tight and sound.
 Also includes the 1987 price guide booklet and a flyer advertising the books.
 SOLD!